Rocket Man: Greatest Hits Live

 Rocket Man: Greatest Hits Live was a concert tour by Elton John which lasted for three years from 2007 to 2010.

-While performing the Red Piano Europe concerts, Elton also performed a concert series known as Rocket Man and at the same time performing on The Captain and the Kid Tour.
+While performing the Red Piano Europe concerts, John also performed a concert series known as Rocket Man and at the same time performing on the Captain and the Kid Tour.

 The first performance took place on 28 September 2007 in Missoula, Montana.
 The final concert took place on 8 May 2010 in Boca del Río, Mexico.

 Background

 The first Rocket Man took place on 28 September 2007 in Missoula, Montana.
 The tour consisted of 23 concerts including 10 in North America, 2 in Asia and 11 in Oceania.

 The tour ended with two solo performances in Tokyo, Japan at the Nippon Budokan and eleven solo concerts in Australia.

 The 2008 leg of the tour consisted of 68 concert performances.
 The tour started in January with a performance in Abu Dhabi, United Arab Emirates before travelling to Europe and the North America to perform a series of solo concerts.